MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

-On 2014-12-27 the version v2.1 of Time4J was finished and released.
+On 2015-02-23 the version v2.2 of Time4J has been finished and released.
 The older version line v1.x is no longer recommended (due to several backward incompatibilities) and has reached end-of-life.
 Time4J is organized in modules.
 The core is always necessary.
 Other modules are optional and include:

-- time4j-olson which contains some predefined timezone identifiers as enums and enables parsing of localized timezone names.
+- time4j-olson which contains some predefined timezone identifiers as enums, enables parsing of localized timezone names and also offers access to historized data of Sun/Oracle-timezones in Java pre 8.
 - time4j-i18n for enhanced localization support (especially for formatting of durations)
 - time4j-range for handling intervals
-- time4j-misc containing other features like alternative clocks
+- time4j-misc containing other features like alternative clocks or military timezones

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.